LESS CARBON,

 Scope 1: what you own or control (vehicles, equipment, generators).

-Scope 2: electricity and district heating/cooling you buy.
 Scope 3: everything else (purchased food & services, guest travel, waste).

 Step 2 · Decide what to measure